by Marcia Hinds – Megan and Ryan’s Mom

 When I first read the side effects of these drugs, I was afraid to use them because of the damage they could cause to my son’s liver or kidneys.
 I was terrified about the long-term effects.
 It seemed unnatural to give a young kid these prescriptions, even though I had actively searched for that magic pill for years.

 Nonetheless, I knew we had to take a chance to help Ryan have a happy life.
 What I didn’t understand at that time, was that using these prescription medications really was no risk at all.
 Blood tests every two-three months alert doctors to any potential problems before permanent damage occurs.
-For the nearly twenty years, Ryan has been on the antiviral and antifungal medications since he was a young child and his lab tests never indicated any problem results.
+For the nearly thirty years, Ryan has been on the antiviral and antifungal medications since he was a young child and his lab tests never indicated any problem results.

 I wish back then I had understood that no decision is forever!
 I put a lot of pressure on myself and anguish over every medical decision.
 I used to think I had to get it right on the first try and didn’t understand U-turns are allowed if something isn’t working.
 We can stop any medication or treatment any time.
 In the beginning, Ryan acted so strange that even I didn’t think he could ever be “normal.”
 When Ryan was in middle school, my dream was that someday he could hold a job at McDonald’s and live independently.
 But he was still pretty affected and I wasn’t sure that would ever happen.